arti-cat/chatkit-openai/README.md

 # OpenAI ChatKit Advanced Samples

+## 🎯 Production-Ready Template

+**This repository is a production-ready template** for building conversational AI applications with ChatKit + OpenAI Agents SDK.

+Clone this template to start new client projects with:
+- ✅ FastAPI backend with ChatKit Python SDK
+- ✅ React 19 + Vite frontend with ChatKit React SDK
+- ✅ 90 specialized AI agents (Claude Code integration)
+- ✅ 196 workflow commands for accelerated development
+- ✅ 3 complete example applications
+- ✅ Validation hooks for quality assurance

+**Setup time**: ~10 minutes | **See**: [TEMPLATE_SETUP.md](TEMPLATE_SETUP.md)

+---

+## Repository Structure

-This repository contains a few advanced examples, which serve a complete [ChatKit](https://github.com/openai/chatkit-js) playground that pairs a FastAPI backend with a Vite + React frontend.
+This repository contains a complete [ChatKit](https://github.com/openai/chatkit-js) playground that pairs a FastAPI backend with a Vite + React frontend.

 The top-level [**backend**](backend) and [**frontend**](frontend) directories provide a basic project template that demonstrates ChatKit UI, widgets, and client tools.